 (b) Approval by town attorney.
 All ordinances, resolutions and contract documents, before presentation to the town commission, shall have been reduced to writing and reviewed for form and legality by the town attorney.
 Ordinances, resolutions and contract documents, in their final form as approved by the Town Commission shall be have been approved as to form and legality by the town attorney prior to execution.

 (c) Introduction and sponsorship.
-Ordinances, resolutions and other matters and subjects requiring action by the town commission may be introduced and sponsored by the mayor or any member of the town commission., except that either t The town manager, the town attorney or town clerk may present ordinances, resolutions and other matters or subjects to the town commission for consideration, and any commissioner may assume sponsorship thereof by moving that such ordinance, resolution, matter or subject be adopted in accordance with law; otherwise they shall not be considered.
+Ordinances, resolutions and other matters and subjects requiring action by the town commission may be introduced and sponsored by the Mayor or any member of the town commission., except that either t The town manager, the town attorney or town clerk may present ordinances, resolutions and other matters or subjects to the town commission for consideration, and any commissioner may assume sponsorship thereof by moving that such ordinance, resolution, matter or subject be adopted in accordance with law; otherwise they shall not be considered.

 (d) Sunset.
 There is no requirement for any ordinance to contain a sunset provision.